 Restaurant Hélène-de-Champlain, Montréal (QC), 4 juin-3 sept.
 1956

 (Organisation de l'exposition : Service des Parcs de la Ville de Montréal)

 17 inches by 30 inches (22 inches by 36 inches in original hand-carved frame)

 John A. Hammond

 Harbour of St John, New Brunswick

 Between 1891-1892, Hammond exhibited a series of luminous views of St John Harbour at The Royal Canadian Academy of Art which took inpiration from the ground-breaking studies of light, colour and atmosphere achieved by Joseph William Mallord Turner (1775-1851).
 Hammond applied Turner's techiniques to the industrial maritime seascapes of New Brunswick.
-"Mr. Hammond is essentially a painter of the sea and of the harbour, with its shipping, and that his greatest success are his atmospheric effects, when he fixes on canvas the prismatic beauty that comes from the sunlight struggling through the fog.”
-(Toronto Star 1920)

 In the Sugar Bush